acceleratedscience/open-ad-toolkit/README_getting-started.md

         %openad list files

-    If you wish to retrieve data from an OpenAD command, you can use the `%openadd` prefix which will return raw, unstyled data for further processing.
+    If you wish to retrieve data from an OpenAD command, you can use the `%openadd` prefix instead.
+This will return raw, unstyled data for further processing.

         my_data = %openadd display data 'my_data_file.csv'